 Research continues to affirm the efficacy of telemental health services, with studies showing that videoconferencing is as effective as face-to-face treatments.4 Offering increased provider options and a multitude of convenient technological vehicles, telemental health is a growing and effective alternative for those delivering and receiving mental health services.

-Walden University is an accredited institution offering an MS in Clinical Mental Health Counseling and PhD in Psychology degree program online.
+Walden University is an accredited institution offering online degree programs in many disciplines, including psychology, counseling, and social work.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.